Sam-Dragon/cloud/gcp/short-notes.md

 - It can be used for batch process, data upload
 - No server management

+# Cloud Run
+- It is CAAS or serverless
+- No server management
+- funlly managed serverless platform for containerized applications

 # GCloud Commands
 - Cloud Storage - gsutil
 - Cloud BigQuery - bq